 Flarm unit is capable of storing co-ordinates of obstacles which could cause a collision during flight.
 This data is available on www.flarm.com (see Chapter 10.1.4).
+Use Flarm tools to update obstacles.
 The unit is factory pre-loaded with current obstacle database.
 An obstacle warning will be activated if an obstacle is found in front of the glider and a collision risk is predicted.
 After a low level warning has been activated two upper LEDs will be active (such a situation will never appear with glider v glider collision risk).
 Medium and high risk will be indicated with more LEDs active and higher frequency audio signal.